 Can I bring my own mask?

-You may wear your own mask or the hospital will provide you with a medical grade surgical mask when you arrive.
+The hospital will provide you with a medical grade surgical mask when you arrive.
 Please clean your hands before putting it on and wear it properly at all times.
 If you have questions about how to put on or take off the mask, please review this tip sheet or ask someone on the care team.

 How long will visitor restrictions be in place?

 As the circumstances around the COVID-19 pandemic continue to change and evolve, the safety of our patients, visitors, staff and physicians remains paramount.
 We need to balance the need of family presence and the risk of outbreak.
 We cannot predict how long the restrictions will be in place.
 The phased approach to visitor access will allow us to be flexible in increasing or decreasing access as the situation changes.

 I would like to be considered with special circumstances for visiting a patient.
 What should I do?